Variation of cones of divisors in a family of varieties -- Fano type case: Introduction

 \begin{question} Let $X \to T$ be a family of varieties.
 Suppose that the fibers are of Fano type over a Zariski dense subset of $T$.
 After shrinking $T$, is $X$ of Fano type over $T$? \end{question}

 This natural question seems to be rather subtle, and we can only provide a partial answer.

 \begin{theorem} Let $f: X \to T$ be a projective, surjective morphism between varieties such that $f_*\mO_X=\mO_T$.
-Suppose that there exists a Zariski dense subset $S\subset T$ such that fibers $X_s, s\in S$ are Fano type varieties.
-Then, after shrinking $T$, there exists a divisor $D$ on $X$ such that $(X, D)$ has lc singularities and Furthermore, if $X_s, s\in S$ fall into one of the following cases: \begin{enumerate}[label=(\roman*)] \item $X_s$ is a klt weak Fano variety for any $s\in S$, \item $X_s$ is of Fano type for any $s\in S$ and $S$ consists of very general points, \item $X_s$ is of Fano type for any $s\in S$ and $\{X_s \mid s\in S\}$ admits bounded klt complements, \end{enumerate} then, after shrinking $T$, we have that $X$ is of Fano type over $T$. \end{theorem}
+Suppose that there exists a Zariski dense subset $S\subset T$ such that for any $s\in S$, the fiber $X_s$ is a Fano type variety.
+Then, after shrinking $T$, there exists a divisor $D$ on $X$ such that $(X, D)$ has lc singularities and Furthermore, if for any $s\in S$, the fiber $X_s$ falls into one of the following cases: \begin{enumerate}[label=(\roman*)] \item $X_s$ is a klt weak Fano variety for any $s\in S$, \item $X_s$ is of Fano type for any $s\in S$ and $S$ consists of very general points, \item $X_s$ is of Fano type for any $s\in S$ and $\{X_s \mid s\in S\}$ admits bounded klt complements, \end{enumerate} then, after shrinking $T$, we have that $X$ is of Fano type over $T$. \end{theorem}

 By the invariance of plurigenera, varieties of general type deform to varieties of general type (see \cite{HMX18}).
 The above theorem can be viewed as a weak analogy to this result for Fano type varieties.
 The proof of this natural theorem, however, requires deep results on complements as developed in \cite{Birkar19}.
 With this result in mind, to study the deformation of cones of Fano type varieties in the above cases, we can always assume that each fiber is of Fano type after shrinking the base.
 It turns out that various cones exhibit nice behaviors in this family.
 As a first step, we show that, after a generically finite base change and a suitable shrinking of the base, the N\'eron-Severi space of each fiber coincides with the restriction of the N\'eron-Severi space of the total space.